tmichniewski/MiniSpark/README.md

 f0() ++ f1
 ```

-So, having such API we have more freedom in reusing pieces on implementation
+So, having such API we have more freedom in reusing pieces of implementation
 as well as a possibility to encapsulate series of Spark calls within reusable functions.
 And these are the building blocks of enterprise class systems
-which might be composed on such functions.
+which might be composed of such functions.

 # Versions